VoliJS/NestedReact/README.md

 });
 ```

-- New `NestedTypes` Model definition will be created, using `attributes` as Model.defaults.
+- New `NestedTypes` Model definition will be created, using `state` as Model.defaults.
 - If Model property is specified, it will be used as base model and extended.
-- `attributes` property from mixins will be properly merged.
+- `state` property from mixins will be properly merged.
 - Since `state` is `NestedTypes` model in this case,
 	- All attributes *must* be declared using `NestedTypes` standard type specs.
 	- `state` attributes allows direct assignments - treat it as regular object.